kbernst30/django-data-seeder/README.rst

 .. code-block:: bash

-  python manage.py seeddata --generate-related=true apps.model.Model
+  python manage.py seeddata --generate-related apps.model.Model

 One limitation to this behavior is that the data seeder will not generate a related model if the relation is the model itself.
 This would cause an